joshheath/bank_tech_test/README.md

 - And a deposit of 2000 on 13-01-2012
 - And a withdrawal of 500 on 14-01-2012
 - When she prints her bank statement
-- Then she would see
+- Then she would see:

 > date || credit || debit || balance
 > 14/01/2012 || || 500.00 || 2500.00